 The zigzagging streets and charming brownstones of the Greenwich Village have a far more laid back atmosphere than most ...
 More

 The zigzagging streets and charming brownstones of the Greenwich Village have a far more laid back atmosphere than most neighborhoods in the city.
 The center of New York's gay and student communities lies here, with a variety of funky shopping and nightlife including jazz, rock and dance clubs, restaurants, bars, and cafes.
 By the early 1900s, the Village had fully established itself as the center of radical thinking in the United States.
 Famous reformers, artists, and intellectuals all gathered here and many still do.
-Do not miss a visit to Washington Square Park.
+Do not miss a visit to Washington Square Park as it will take your breath away!

 We visited for a week last fall, and loved this area.
 Very laid back feel, great shops and restaurants.
 We happened upon McSorleys Ale House on an iPhone ghost tour we were following, and it was great!
 Like stepping back in time.
 We went back two more times during our trip.